LispCookbook/cl-cookbook/strings.md

 This implies that the last result in the following example is implementation-dependent - it may either be "BIG" or "BUG".
-If you want to be sure, use COPY-SEQ.
+If you want to be sure, use `copy-seq`.

 ~~~lisp
 * (defparameter *my-string* (string "BIG"))